 Because Charity is a Scrabble/Words With Friends nerd, I made a grad gift for her — this desk sign:

 Photo: Charity, with map of the universe as backdrop … of course

 Having grit is one of the nicest compliments I could pay Charity.

-Side note: The National Science Foundation allows for all recipients to apply for an international astrophysics experience, which means in a couple years I’ll be visiting my friend and updating from Amsterdam.
+Side note: The National Science Foundation allows for all recipients to apply for an international astrophysics experience, which means in a couple years I’ll be visiting my friend in Amsterdam.
 Or Zurich.
 Or Heidelberg.
 (No pressure, Charity.)